« Back to Systemd

 Systemd timers are the equivalent of cron and cronjobs.
 For modern Linux systems they most likely are a full replacement, including additional features.

 Timers in systemd can be recognized by their extension .timer and are plaintext files that include their configuration.
-They describe what should happen, when, and if their are specific conditions that need to be met.
+They describe what should happen, when, and if there are specific conditions that needs to be met.
 It may include additional information like documentation and comments.

 Additional benefits of timers